Sint Maarten - Formalities

 There is a fee for passing through the bridge and a weekly charge for anchoring.
 This only applies when entering from the Dutch side of the island.

-A valid passport is necessary for all nationalities.
+A valid passport is necessary for all nationalities, valid for the length of stay.

 French St Martin and Dutch Sint Maarten have now coordinated their visa policies.

-Citizens of the EU, EAA countries, Switzerland, Monaco and Andorra do not require a visa.
+Citizens of most European countries, USA, Australia, New Zealand, Japan and several other countries do not require a visa.

 All children require a visa.